gardncl/elements-of-programming-interviews-solutions/README.md

 - [ ] Chapter 18: Greedy Algorithms and Invariants
 - [ ] Chapter 19: Graphs
 - [ ] Chapter 20: Parallel Computing

-If you want write your own solutions go check out my [other repository] that has only method stubs and test cases.

 [Elements of Programming Interviews]:http://amzn.to/2pMWIWH
 [other repository]:https://github.com/gardncl/elements-of-programming-interviews